De-Risking your Portfolio Prior to Retirement: The Pre-Retirement Glidepath

 The idea here: know your accumulation asset allocation, and, understand your target pre-retirement asset allocation.
 Then, overtime, increase the fixed income/bond allocation to get to the target allocation.

 You can do this all at once: selling equities and buying fixed income.
 Or, you can do this over time through rebalancing.
-Or, stop re-investing dividends (or never do them in the first place in your taxable accounts!) and instead re-balance into fixed income.
+Or, stop re-investing dividends and instead re-balance into fixed income.

 Another way to de-risk your portfolio over time is to change the investments with your new money.
 Although one should almost always dollar cost average new money into equities, during your transition phase, buy fixed income assets rather than stocks.